 Intergenerational Community in a Vertical City

-High-density compact city may not necessarily promote beneficiary community interaction.
-Hong Kong is in the trend of “Double Ageing” where population and building stock are ageing simultaneously at rapid speed.
+A high-density compact city may not necessarily promote beneficiary community interaction.
+Hong Kong is in the trend of “Double Ageing” where population and building stock are ageing simultaneously at a rapid speed.
 The planning and design of community facilities based on population cohort demarcation is no longer suitable.
-Could Hong Kong as a vertical city provide space for diversified uses within a high-rise building and thus promote the making of vibrant intergenerational community in a vertical form?
+Could Hong Kong as a vertical city provide space for diversified uses within a high-rise building and thus promote the making of a vibrant intergenerational community in a vertical form?
+This season’s “One from Hundred Thousand” social innovation symposium and its co-creation workshops would explore a new model of vertical intergenerational community for Hong Kong.
+We hope the making of a vertical intergenerational community would enable vibrant interaction and co-living across generations to advance the wellbeing of both the elderlies and the youths.